CodapeWild/dktrace-data-benchmark/README.md

-# trace-data-demo
+# dktrace-data-benchmark

 ## how to

-start a demo and send trace data to collector
+start a benchmark and send trace data to collector

 - with application startup parameters

-> start demo with config file
+> start benchmark with config file

 ```shell
 ./tdd -config ./config.json
 ```

-> start demo with startup parameters
+> start benchmark with startup parameters

 ```shell
 ./tdd -tracer [ddtrace | jeager | otel | pinpoint | skywalking | zipkin]